droe-lang/droe-lang.github.io/src/guide/collections.md

 ## Next Steps

-Now that you understand collections in Roe:
+Now that you understand collections in Droe:

 - **[Conditionals](/guide/conditionals/)** - Using collection data in conditional logic
 - **[Loops](/guide/loops/)** - Advanced iteration patterns with collections